grdddj/done-for-today/plan.md

 # Tomorrow

-Persistence tests - try to record UI screenshots
+Fix persistence tests - troubleshoot why test_wipe_code fails and probably do not set TREZOR_PROFILING

+Rebase TR on TT-in-TR changes and change PR base branch to it

 ---